 Apart from matcha, it gets a little bit complicated.
 Mostly you’ll hear that white tea is the next healthiest, but that isn’t really true.
 It often gets credit for having less caffeine and more nutrients, but none of those things really depend on the type of the tea.
 They depend on the tea plant itself and the area and manner in which it is grown.
 This means that a white tea from a less healthy plant is less healthy than a white tea from a healthier plant.
 Similarly the less healthy white tea is less healthy than a black tea from a healthier plant.
 Does that make sense?

 Because of this, I wouldn’t worry too much about what type of tea you’re drinking.
-It’s hard to know what kind of plan to came from and where it came from and how it was grown.
-You’re best off just drinking whatever to you prefer, whatever one taste best to you, as the differences in the health benefits are not generally all that great anyway.
+It’s hard to know what kind of plant it came from and where it came from and how it was grown.
+You’re best off just drinking whatever you prefer and whatever one tastes best to you, as the differences in the health benefits are not generally all that great anyway.

-The one thing you might want to look out for, are human pollutants.
+The one thing you might want to look out for are human pollutants.
 By that I mean chemicals, pesticides, etc. You want to be especially wary of these in teas from China and even more in teas from India.
 Regulation is somewhat lax in these countries and enforcement is virtually nonexistent due to ridiculous levels of corruption.
-It’s hard to know exactly what you’re getting when you buy in India and were Chinese tea.
+It’s hard to know exactly what you’re getting when you buy an Indian or a Chinese tea.
 That said, you could say the same thing for any food we buy.
-Personally, I tend not to even worry about it, since is nothing I can do.
+Personally, I tend not to even worry about it, since there is nothing I can do.
 If I like the taste of the tea, I’ll drink it.

 For more on white tea: